MaryArbs/greatest-female-singers-cli/README.md

 ## Greatest Female Singers

-This Ruby Gem provides a CLI to view the top ten greatest female singers as per the IMDB website.
+This Ruby Gem provides a CLI to view the top ten greatest female singers as per the IMDb website.

 ## Installation